 Heart disease is the #1 killer in this country, and for many people a heart attack is the first symptom of the disease.
-The good news is you can absolutely prevent cardiovascular disease, even if you’re at high risk, and you don’t need powerful prescription drugs or surgery to accomplish this.
-Here’s what you can do:
+The good news is you can absolutely prevent heart disease, even if you have multiple risk factors of heart disease.
+And you don’t need powerful prescription drugs or surgery to do it.
+Here’s what I recommend for preventing heart disease.

-2) Keep Your Homocysteine in Check: High homocysteine levels are a primary contributor to heart disease.
-B-complex vitamins do a great job of combatting homocysteine.
+- Keep Your Homocysteine in Check: High homocysteine levels is one of the primary risk factors of heart disease.
+One of the reasons B-complex vitamins can help prevent heart disease is because they do a great job of combatting homocysteine.
 Aim for 800 mcg folic acid, 150 mcg vitamin B12, and 75 mg vitamin B6 daily.
 You can also add trimethylglycine (TMG) to your supplement regimen.
 The recommended dose is 1,000 mg daily.
-Look for these supplements in your local health food store.

-3) Avoid Vitamin C Deficiencies: The late Linus Pauling, PhD, discovered a link between vitamin C deficiency and heart disease.
-If you have a family history of heart disease or have been diagnosed with this condition, I suggest building up to a daily intake of 3,000–6,000 mg, divided into two or three daily doses.
+- Avoid Vitamin C Deficiencies: The late Linus Pauling, PhD, discovered a link between vitamin C deficiency and heart disease.
+If you have a family history or other risk factors of heart disease, I suggest building up to a daily intake of 3,000–6,000 mg, divided into two or three daily doses.

-4) Protect Your Arteries From Free Radical Damage: Vitamin E helps protect your arteries from free radical damage—including free radicals from cholesterol particles.
-To significantly reduce your risk of heart attack, I recommend taking 300–800 IU of vitamin E daily.
+- Protect Your Arteries From Free Radical Damage: Vitamin E helps protect your arteries from free radical damage—including free radicals from cholesterol particles.
+To significantly reduce your risk of heart attack and to help prevent heart disease, I recommend taking 300–800 IU of vitamin E daily.

 Now it’s your turn: What are you doing to prevent heart disease?